titon/db/docs/relation.md

 }
 ```

-The previous example set a one-to-one relationship between the App\Table\User and App\Table\Profile table, through the Profile alias, and using the user_id in the profiles table as the foreign key.
+The previous example set a one-to-one relationship between the App\Repository\User and App\Repository\Profile table, through the Profile alias, and using the user_id in the profiles table as the foreign key.

 Once a relationship is defined, it can be accessed through the alias name on the table object.
 Nested relationships are also supported.